| Title: | User-Friendly R Package for Supervised Machine Learning Pipelines |

 Named list:

-: Dataframe of performance metric for each group of hyperparameters.
+dat: Dataframe of performance metric for each group of hyperparameters.

-: Hyperparameters tuned.
+params: Hyperparameters tuned.

-: Performance metric used.
+metric: Performance metric used.

 Zena Lapp, [email protected]